 The College’s mandate is to protect the public, which we do by ensuring midwives meet our high and achievable expectations.
 When a client chooses a midwife, they must be confident that they are working with a health care provider who is highly skilled and ethical.
 In order for us to effectively fulfill our mandate of public protection, we rely on midwives to meet the standards we set, and all other College requirements.

 A midwife is a regulated health professional.
 Membership with the College of Midwives of Ontario comes with certain professional responsibilities, which are set out in the Regulated Health Professions Act, 1991 (RHPA), the Midwifery Act, 1991, and in other provincial legislation and regulations.
 We also have College by-laws, policies, and standards that govern midwifery.
-All members must adhere to our governing documents, and can find the College’s governing documents on our resources page on our website.
+All members must adhere to our governing documents, and can find the College’s governing documents on the resources page on our website.

 Midwives can choose how involved they would like to be with the College, but self-regulation works best when members are engaged.
 We share regular updates by email and through our quarterly newsletters, and welcome feedback and questions from midwives.
 When Council proposes making major changes to our regulations, by-laws, and standards, we hold public consultations where midwives can share their thoughts and opinions.
 We deeply value the comments that our members give, and respond to feedback carefully and thoughtfully.